-Have you been injured on the job and don’t know what to do?
+Have you been injured on the job in Louisiana and don’t know what to do?
 Is the mountain of workers’ compensation paperwork and red tape making you feel like you’ll never get the benefits you need?
 The experienced workers’ compensation attorneys at Neblett, Beard & Arsenault have been representing individuals with workplace injuries for more than 30 years.
 Our attorneys are here to help you through the process of filing a claim, resolving disputes and pursuing the benefits you are entitled to.
 Contact us today to get started.

 If you haven’t already, seek medical attention and report your injury to your employer.
 Notify your supervisor and your HR representative immediately, and give them the date and location of the injury.
 This gets the clock started on the time your employer has to report the injury to the insurer.
 Failure on your part to report your injury in a timely manner may hurt your chances of receiving workers’ compensation.